 - The manufacturing process (heat & stability issues).

 No matter the unflavored grassfed whey protein you have been using to hit your macros, have you ever noticed variants in powder color from time to time or from batch to batch?
-The dilemma of, although all things being the same (same brand, same unflavored product), the batch you received this time is whiter than the last, or maybe more of a creamy yellow color.
+The dilemma of, although all things being the same (same brand, same unflavored product), the protein you received this time is whiter than the last, or maybe more of a creamy yellow color.
 Well, in the process of fielding a general customer service question around a user's experience with past brands, we made the promise to turn the correspondence into an article worth sharing!

 The Analogy We Can All Understand

-- Cows are taken to the milking parlor a few times per day (2-3 times per day if Grassfed, 3-4 per day if grain fed Holsteins)
+- Cows are taken to the milking parlor a few times per day (2-3 times per day if Grassfed, 3-4 per day if grain-fed Holsteins).

 - The acid that comes from the bacteria digesting the lactose starts to curd the milk (sticky casein globules & fat form solids)

 - The curds go one way (casein protein and the fat).
 At the same time, the whey & potentially a sufficient amount of any of that natural colorant added in step 4 can then be drained out and dehydrated to form what we call whey protein concentrate.